 Any potential employee is subject to a blood-alcohol and other appropriate tests.
 Candidates reporting for a pre-employment medical examination with a blood alcohol level at .02 or above will be disqualified and not recommended for employment with the Lexington-Fayette Urban County Government.

-After the aforementioned requirements have been met, the Police Chief shall forward his recommendation of appointments to the mayor.
+After the aforementioned requirements have been met, the Police Chief shall forward his recommendation of selections to the mayor.
 The mayor may accept or reject any recommendation and shall have the sole prerogative to make the final appointments, subject to the ratification by the Urban County Council.

 8. Police Training Academy

 Police officers attend an in-depth training academy.
 The first few weeks are primarily a general orientation program.
-This is followed by state mandatory police basic training classes, which will include training in law, firearms, patrol techniques, crime prevention, first aid, driving and many other areas.
+This is followed by state mandatory police basic training classes, which will include training in law, firearms, patrol techniques, crime prevention, first aid, driving, and many other areas.
 After the academy, successful candidates will be recommended for appointment as sworn employees of the Urban County Government.
 Those individuals appointed as a police officer will be enrolled in the pension system and will be on probation for 12 months.

 There is no lateral transfer policy into the Lexington Police Department.
 Everyone must go through the procedures outlined above, provided they meet the requirements.